 Best for: romantics

-I love reading about Germany’s beautiful walled cities courtesy of Lorelei at California Globetrotter and Rothenburg definitely sounds like the country’s number one walled city to visit with kids:
+I love reading about Germany’s beautiful walled cities courtesy of Lorelei at California Globetrotter and Rothenburg definitely sounds like the country’s number one destination for a family city break:

 “Nothing screams childhood fairy tale fantasy more than the picturesque half-timbered town of Rothenburg ob der Tauber.
 This is what childhood dreams are made of and if ever any little girl wanted to feel like Belle from Beauty & the Beast, then visiting Germany’s most beautiful town will truly make her feel like a Disney princess!